cardano-foundation/CIPs/CIP-0120/README.md

 #### Sentences

+// todo; improve this - it is confusing

 The constitution text MUST only contain a maximum of one sentence per group of lines delimited by one blank line between these groups.
 Each sentence MUST be followed by a newline.